loubruness/graph-scala/README.md

 # Usage Instructions

 Our project is split into two sub-projects (core and app).
 You can move into a specific sub-project with the `sbt project core` or `sbt project app` commands.
 Once inside, you can run the code with `sbt run`, and you can access the tests with `sbt test`.
-There are tests but nothing to run in the core sub-project, and the opposite for the app sub-project. ( Note that you can compile the code with `sbt compile`, but we edited the build.sbt file to automatically compile on run. )
+There are tests in both sub-project, but nothing to run in the core sub-project. ( Note that you can compile the code with `sbt compile`, but we edited the build.sbt file to automatically compile on run. )